sotall/example-browser-automation/01_installation_first_run/README.md

 #### Option 2: Manually Install and Run
 Follow the steps below in order to install and run Cypress.
 The later steps require the earlier steps to be completed.
-1. create the install folder and navigate to it, also remove any existing install
+1. Create a new installation directory, navigate into it, and ensure to delete any previous installations that may exist.
     ```
       rm -rf installs/example-cypress && mkdir -p installs/example-cypress && cd installs/example-cypress
     ```
+    1. we should be in the following directory:
+    ```
+      ../installs/example-cypress
+    ```
 2. install cypress
     ```
       npm install cypress@^12.0.0 --save-dev
     ```
-3. Cypress GUI (this creates our example tests and configuration files, also required for steps 4 and 5)
+3. Cypress GUI
     1. start interactive cypress GUI
     ```
       npx cypress open